 The Town supports a number of charitable institutions, volunteer, and nonprofit organizations which serve residents.
-Most notable, during Fiscal Year 2017, just over \$53,000 was provided to support the operation of the Wise Volunteer Fire Department, \$9,000 for the Lonesome Pine Regional Library, \$3,000 for the Cumberlands Airport Commission, \$8,000 for Pro-Art, and \$15,000 for the Wise Rescue Squad.
-In addition, the Town contributed \$500 to the Wise Senior Citizens group, and provided \$5,000 to assist with Wise Fall Fling festival expenses.
-The Town also supported the fund-raising activities of the Wise County/City of Norton Chamber of Commerce sponsoring a table at the annual gala.
+Most notable, during Fiscal Year 2018, just over \$86,000 was provided to support the operation of the Wise Volunteer Fire Department, \$9,000 for the Lonesome Pine Regional Library, \$2,000 for the Library Art Gallery, \$3,000 for the Cumberlands Airport Commission, \$8,000 for Pro-Art, and \$15,000 for the Wise Rescue Squad.
+In addition, the Town contributed \$500 to the Wise Senior Citizens group, \$300 for the Food Bank of Wise County, and \$5,000 to assist with Wise Fall Fling festival expenses.
+The Town also supported the first Virginia High School Coaches Association All-Star Football game held at UVA-Wise in December.
+Eighty of the top football players from across the state were selected to participate in the game.
+Players, coaches, families, and friends traveling enjoyed food, lodging, and entertainment during the event.